Kyle Neptune and Villanova did the thing they couldn’t do Wednesday night. What happens next?

 Dixon, for his part, was great.
 He scored 33 points on 16 shots, and Miami transfer Wooga Poplar followed a 20-point debut with another 16.
 Longino added 14 but needed 13 shots to get there.
 No other Villanova player scored more than five, and the Wildcats didn’t get a contribution from a bench player until the final six minutes.

 Columbia scored 21 points off turnovers.
-The Lions bullied the Wildcats inside to the tune of a 36-24 advantage in paint points.
-Inbounding the ball, an issue for the last two years, was again an adventure at times for Villanova.
+The Lions bullied the Wildcats inside to the tune of a 36-24 advantage in points in the paint.
+Inbounding the ball, an issue for the last two years, again was an adventure at times for Villanova.

 “We’ve got to get more solid,” Neptune said.
 “Our habits aren’t where they need to be right now, and it seems like it’s just simple things: taking the ball inbounds, coming back being strong with the ball, making entry passes.
 We’ve just got to get way more solid and pay attention to detail.”